Select your Audi model

 We help our customers simplify and understand the Audi touch up paint process.
 Our first-rate experience will help you find Audi paint codes and Audi exclusive colors to streamline the entire touch up procedure.

 We pride ourselves on our ability to deliver top-quality customer service and make sure our clients always find the Audi paint colors that they need.
 Our guides on the Audi touch up paint process make it easier than ever to complete the process at home.
+If you have any questions, check out our FAQ’S and instructional videos on YouTube or call us at 971-770-2372 and let our friendly customer service representatives guide you through the process.

 It doesn’t matter if you have a 1999 A3 Cabrio, a 2013 Audi R8, or are looking for Audi Q5 2017 colors, you can find it on our extensive Audi code list.
 Our color range even includes Audi custom colors and Audi exclusive colors.